jtablesaw/tablesaw/README.md

 ### Overview

-__Tablesaw__ is the shortest path to data science in Java.
-It includes a dataframe, an embedded column-store, and hundreds of methods to transform, summarize, or filter data similar to the Pandas dataframe and R data frame.
-If you work with data in Java, it will probably save you time and effort.
+__Tablesaw__ is a Java dataframe similar to Pandas in Python, and the R data frame.
+If you work with data in Java, it may save you time and effort.

-Tablesaw also supports descriptive statistics, data visualization, and machine learning.
-And it scales: You can munge a 1/2 billion rows on a laptop and over 2 billion records on a server.

-There are other, more elaborate platforms for data science in Java.
-They're designed to work with vast amounts of data, and  require a huge stack and a vast amount of effort.
+Tablesaw also supports descriptive statistics and data visualization.

-You can include tablesaw-core, which is the dataframe library itself, with:
+You can use tablesaw-core, which is the dataframe library itself, by adding a dependency:

     <dependency>
         <groupId>tech.tablesaw</groupId>